Ground Floor Studio workbench with modular synthesizer, Car Wash and Lost Lake paintings, South Lake Union skyline through the glass

 Films.

-Four short pieces — the studio in motion.
-Waldorf at the lamp, Waldorf with the orchids, the mill cutting his base plate, and a long quiet afternoon.
+Four short clips.
+Waldorf at the lamp, Waldorf with the orchids, the mill cutting his own base plate, and the mill itself arriving on the street.
+Tap for sound.

 With thanks.